Labour Market Impact Assessment

 A positive Labour Market Impact Assessment (LMIA) is essential for a Canada-based employer who wants to employ an overseas worker (formerly a Labour Market Opinion – LMO).

-An LMIA is a procedure of labor market confirmation that has been intended to protect the local job market of Canada and foreign nationals employed in Canada.
+An LMIA is a labor market confirmation procedure intended to protect the local job market of Canada and foreign nationals employed in Canada.
 LMIA-exempt work permits can be issued only under special circumstances.

 A two-step process is necessary to get a Canada work permit.
 Initially, the Canadian employer needs to submit to an LMIA application to Employment and Social Development Canada (ESDC).
 It is obligatory for the Canadian employer to submit a detailed list of Canadian citizens who had: